AugmentOS-Community/Notify/README.md

-# Show Notifications on Glasses
+# Phone Notifications on Smart Glasses

-Show the notifications you receive on your smart glasses.
+Show the notifications you receive on your phone through your smart glasses.